Academic Rules and Procedures

 If the above conditions are met, the students must follow the following procedure:

-- The student must fill out the Cross-Registration form as well as a Regular Registration form, and have them approved by the advisor and the department chairperson.
+- The student must fill out the Cross-Registration form as well as a Regular Registration form and have them both approved by the advisor and the department chairperson.

-- The student must secure the signatures of both the Business Office and the Registrar’s Office at LAU, and forward this to the Registrar’s Office at the other institution.
+- The student must secure the signatures of both the Business Office and the Registrar’s Office at LAU, and forward them to the Registrar’s Office at the other institution.